zevv/npeg/README.md

 ## Error handling

-*Note: experimental feature, this needs some rework to be usable.*

 The `ok` field in the `MatchResult` indicates if the parser was successful.
 The `matchLen` field indicates how to which offset the matcher was able to parse the subject string.
 If matching fails, `matchLen` is usually a good indication